 These phases are always fixed.
 However, the individual steps can vary depending on the product or service.
 For some, a customer journey is completed quickly, while other products require much more time before the customer makes the purchase decision.
 A foundation of the customer journey can be described using the four-step AIDA model:

 Even though there are numerous other models that can form the basis of the customer journey, the AIDA method helps in principle to describe a customer journey and thus to convince a potential customer to buy a product or service.
 Often, the entire process is much more detailed, which is why the individual steps can be subdivided even further.
 Many customer journeys thus build on the phases of the sales process – the AIDA model could therefore be described as a preliminary stage of the customer journey.
 However, this model alone is not sufficient, as the complete period after the purchase decision is not taken into account.
 But it is precisely these phases that are important if you want to build a long-term customer relationship.
-Here, the keyword regular customer care becomes important.
-This ensures that customers feel cared for even after the purchase and are therefore happy to be buyers in your company in the long term.
+Here, the keyword regular customer care becomes significant.
+This ensures that customers feel cared for even after the purchase, what builds a positive user experience.
+Therefore, they are happy to be loyal buyers in your company in the long term.
 The AIDA model also does not take into account the customer’s inner desire (“need”) for a product or service, even though this is a basic prerequisite for wanting to buy something in the first place.
 In addition, this desire is relevant for directing the customer’s attention in a targeted manner.
 The AIDA model would therefore have to be extended by a few stages to form a perfect basis for the customer journey.

 Two important building blocks help you to successfully design the customer journey: